NavigationInfo { blendingSort "2D" }

 .

-Alpha is "opaqueness", it is defined simply as "1.0 - transparency".
+Alpha says "how much is something opaque", it is simply "1.0 - transparency".
 So alpha = 0.0 is something "completely invisible", alpha = 1.0 is "something totally opaque".

 When you provide an RGBA color (TCastleColor